-Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
-You must check to make sure that it is safe for you to take this drug with all of your drugs and health problems.
-Do not start, stop, or change the dose of any drug without checking with your doctor.
+Tell the doctor and pharmacist about all of your child's drugs (prescription or OTC, natural products, vitamins) and health problems.
+You must check to make sure that it is safe to give this drug with all of your child's other drugs and health problems.
+Do not start, stop, or change the dose of any drug your child takes without checking with the doctor.

-What are some things I need to know or do while I take this drug?
+What are some things I need to know or do while my child takes this drug?

-- Tell all of your health care providers that you take this drug.
-This includes your doctors, nurses, pharmacists, and dentists. - Have your blood work and other lab tests checked as you have been told by your doctor if you are on this drug for a long time.
+- Tell all of your child's health care providers that your child is taking this drug.
+This includes your child's doctors, nurses, pharmacists, and dentists. - Have blood work and other lab tests checked as you have been told by the doctor if your child is on this drug for a long time. - Do not give to your child longer than you have been told.
+A second infection may happen.